Click here to

 Get Experience

 As competition for nursing jobs can be quite high, relevant caring experience is extremely beneficial.
-Not only does it prove to employers that you’ve got practical skills, it allows you to test the waters first.
+Not only does it prove to employers that you’ve got practical skills, but it also allows you to test the waters first.

 Nursing, though undeniably rewarding, can be a challenging career.
 So, getting voluntary or paid experience before enrolling on your course can help make sure it’s the job for you.
 Giving you the chance to get a feel for the physical work that’s involved.
 As well as the emotional situations you can be exposed to.